Revised February 2018

 What are other health effects of synthetic cathinones?

-Nosebleeds, sweating, and nausea are some other health effects of synthetic cathinones.
-People who experience excited delirium often suffer from dehydration, breakdown of skeletal muscle tissue, and kidney failure.
+Raised heart rate, blood pressure, and chest pain are some other health effects of synthetic cathinones.
+People who experience delirium often suffer from dehydration, breakdown of skeletal muscle tissue, and kidney failure.

 Are synthetic cathinones addictive?

 Yes, synthetic cathinones can be addictive.
 Animal studies show that rats will compulsively self-administer synthetic cathinones.
-Human users have reported that the drugs trigger intense cravings—uncontrollable urges to use the drug again.
-Taking synthetic cathinones often may cause strong withdrawal symptoms that include:
+Human users have reported that the drugs trigger intense, uncontrollable urges to use the drug again.
+Taking synthetic cathinones can cause strong withdrawal symptoms that include:

 - problems sleeping